Welcome to The Vernacular Architecture Society of South Africa

 Building in indigenous styles, constructed from locally available materials, following traditional building practice and patterns, and not architect-designed.

 The Society arranges monthly talks on relevant topics, which are open to the public and are free.

-Usually a long weekend in September, to explore further afield.
+Usually a long weekend in September, to explore further afield, in greater depth.

 Get more information

 Get an idea of what we do, where we go, and who we meet

 on our monthly talks & outings, and annual excursion / weekend-away